0mniteck/debian/readme.md

  - #### See other examples → [0mniteck](https://github.com/0mniteck)
 ### Fork It!
  - A. Create a Docker Hub
- - B. Fork and edit the `.identity` file
+ - B. Fork this repo and edit the `.identity` file
- - C. Bump versions using the `.pinned_ver` file
+ - C. Manually set versions using the `.pinned_ver` file

 ### Build It!
 Requirements: